A Comprehensive Guide To Income Generating Assets

 BEST ASSET TO INVEST IN: YOU

 I saved this one for last because it’s not passive income.
-It’s what I call income from activity.
+It’s what I call income from your activities.

 In this case, you are trading your time for dollars.
 Invest in your knowledge and skills to make your time more valuable to those who will pay you for your time.